ostadabbas/isp-gpm/README.md

 For human pose estimation, please download the [stacked-hour-glass](https://github.com/umich-vl/pose-hg-train).
 Then evaluate the pose estimation result on reposed humans against the ground truth that employed during reposing.

 ## Citation
-If you use this code, please cite the following:
+If you find our work useful in your research please consider citing our paper:
 ```
 @INPROCEEDINGS{sjliu2018ISPGPM,
   title     = {Inner Space Preserving Generative Pose Machine},